Boston College is proud to offer a wide range of student support designed to enhance your learning experience and help you achieve your full potential

 Please do not use phrases such as “feeling unwell”, “ill(ness)”, or “sick(ness)”, instead give as much information on your symptoms as possible.

-If you have COVID-19 symptoms then you must not come into College and must isolate at home for 10 days, only returning to College if you have been fever-free for 48 hours and feel well.
-You must get a test to help protect others at the College.
+If you have COVID-19 symptoms or have tested positive, then you should not come into College and should isolate at home for 3 days if you are aged 18 or under, 5 days if you are aged 19 or over, only returning to College if you no longer have a high temperature and feel well.

 Regardless of your age there may be financial support that you can apply for to help you with additional costs incurred in coming to college.